-Often labeled as a “low carb” food, nuts are generally considered a healthy choice for people with diabetes, but like many healthy foods, they aren’t perfect.
+Often highlighted as a low-carb food, nuts are generally considered a healthy choice for people with diabetes.

-In this article, we’ll look at both the benefits of nuts and the consequences of eating too many.
-But let me assure, no one is going to suggest in this article that you stop enjoying peanut butter!
+In this article, we’ll look at both the benefits of nuts and the drawbacks of eating too many.

 Do nuts affect blood sugar levels?

-Peanuts — a legume often grouped with nuts — are seemingly low in carbohydrate but can also raise your blood sugar more than you’d expect.
-Peanut butter often has a small amount of sugar added to it, increasing the carb-count modestly, but it’s often enough to raise your blood sugar.
+Peanuts — a legume often grouped with nuts — are seemingly low in carbohydrates but can also raise your blood glucose levels more than you’d expect.
+Peanut butter often has a small amount of sugar added to it, increasing the carb count modestly, but it’s often enough to raise your blood sugar.

 That being said, even freshly ground 100 percent peanuts can raise your blood sugar, too.